-Hairstyles Designs of any kind in hair or eyebrows are not allowed Make-Up Make up, including lip gloss, is strictly prohibited No body glitter will be allowed Jewelry Oversized and excessive amounts of jewelry are prohibited (this includes rubber bracelets, silly bands, bangles, etc.) Dangling earring are prohibited for safety reasons Body jewelry of any kind is not allowed Tattoos Tattoos are expressly prohibited Purses Purses are prohibited
+Hairstyles Designs of any kind in hair or eyebrows are not allowed Make-Up Make up, including lip gloss, is strictly prohibited No body glitter will be allowed Jewelry • Over-sized and excessive amounts of jewelry are prohibited (this includes rubber bracelets, silly bands, bangles, etc.) Dangling earring are prohibited for safety reasons Body jewelry of any kind is not allowed Tattoos Tattoos are expressly prohibited Purses Purses are prohibited euton (12) uniformis die required to be worm on the student 5 usofficu 12 uu).
+Shirts Navy blue t-shirts (long or short-sleeved) OR the purchased Washington Park gym uniform shirt Pants • Solid navy sweat pants/shorts OR the purchased Washington Park gym uniform shorts/pants Sweatshirts • Solid navy blue sweatshirts OR the purchased Washington Park gym uniform sweatshirts may be worn with the student's gym uniform Shoes Solid black shoes only are to be worn Laces must be secured • Students will be doing rigorous physical activity, so appropriate shoes should be provided Socks Socks must be worn for gym

-Physical Education (PE) uniforms are required to be worn on the student's assigned PE days.
+Physical Education (PE) uniforms are required to be worn on the student's assigned PE day.